* Tax plan rejection is political blow to Socialist Hollande

 * Ruling opens window to dilute tax plan and restore French image

 * Ditching 75 pct supertax would have small impact on finances

-PARIS, Dec 31 (Reuters) - An embarrassing derailment of President Francois Hollande's 75 percent millionaires' tax may open an opportunity to water down a scheme that had damaged France's image with international investors, but he is unlikely to give up without a fight.
+PARIS, Dec 31 (Reuters) - The derailment of President Francois Hollande’s 75 percent millionaires’ tax presents a chance to water down a scheme which hurt France’s image with investors but the Socialist leader is unlikely to give up without a fight.

-Finance Minister Pierre Moscovici has promised a redrafted tax on the wealthy will be pursued next year, following the Constitutional Council's decision on Saturday to strike down the emblematic rate on income over 1 million euros ($1.32 million).
+Hollande pledged to press ahead with a redrafted tax on the wealthy next year after the Constitutional Council’s decision on Saturday to strike down the emblematic rate on income over 1 million euros ($1.32 million).

-In the banking community at least, expectations are growing that the tax may look very different when the Socialist government comes back with the revised plan, even though the original enjoyed strong support among the French public.
+Among bankers at least, expectations are growing that the tax may look very different when the government comes back with a revised plan even if the original had strong public backing.

-"I suspect this tax will be shelved.
-In the worst case he will come back with a lower rate and in the best case it will be binned," said Philippe Gudin, a France economist for Barclays and a former Treasury official.
+“I suspect this tax will be shelved,” said Philippe Gudin, a France economist for Barclays and a former Treasury official.

 “For the (low amount of) revenue it would raise, the outcry it has provoked and the damage it has done to France’s image, it would be more sensible if it were quietly buried.”